RayBenefield/dev-xp/worklog.md

 # Worklog

+## #36

+So I quickly tweaked the build command to work adhoc with a bunch of hardcoded things and I got it to work properly!!!
+I'm super pumped, but now I need to go through and properly support details.
+Like I needed to handle ignoring paths from the `find-packages` script.
+So I added that.
+I need to keep going through and tweaking things until I get something that really works.
+I think by default I need to ignore the `__tests__` folder.
+Since this is [**KI/KD**](https://github.com/RayBenefield/kikd) then I'm fine with being opinionated period.
+More work to be done!!!
+But I should totally have the build command working tonight!

 ## #35

 I feel like I'm SUPER close to having this work.
 I'm going to have to tie in the